Malcolm Stewart, President

 Kris Garstang divides her time between managing the residential dialectical Behaviour Therapy programme for Te Whare Mahana Trust in Takaka and her private practice in Nelson.
 She is a fellow of the College and is a past chair of the Nelson branch.
 Prior to setting up her private practice she worked for the Nelson Marlborough District Health Board at adult outpatient services and the acute admissions unit.
 Kris graduated from the Victoria University clinical programme in 1999.

-Lana Morrison, Chair Board of Membership and Professional Standards (BOMPS)
+Elena Moran, Chair Board of Membership and Professional Standards (BOMPS)

 Tawhiti Kunaiti, Te Pou Whakarae